martinmoene/lest/README.md

 **Features and properties of lest** are ease of installation (single header), no boilerplate code,  traditional unit test cases and BDD style scenarios, strings as test names, function-level fixtures, expression-decomposing assertion macros, test selection from commandline, test duration timing, test randomisation and sorting, display of passing tests, colourised output (compile-time option), C++11 code and a C++98/03 variant with comparable features (compilable with [VC6](http://en.wikipedia.org/wiki/Visual_C%2B%2B) and as C++11),

-**Not provided** are things present in [other test frameworks](#other-test-frameworks), such as suites of tests, parameterised tests, built-in hamcrest matchers (see [variants of lest](#variants-of-lest)), customisable reporting, easy logging of extra information, breaking into a debugger, concurrent execution of tests, Visual Studio Test Adapter.
+**Not provided** are things present in [other test frameworks](#other-test-frameworks), such as suites of tests, parameterised tests, templated tests, built-in hamcrest matchers (see [variants of lest](#variants-of-lest)), customisable reporting, easy logging of extra information, breaking into a debugger, concurrent execution of tests, Visual Studio Test Adapter.

 Dependencies